-The individuals and agencies involved in the collection of data include the Vice President of Student Services, the Dean of Students, the Assistant Dean of Students, Director of Institutional Effectiveness, Human Resources, Campus Security, the Alliance Police Department, the Scottsbluff Police Department, the Sidney Police Department, the Box Butte County Sheriff's Department, the Cheyenne County Sheriff's Department and the Scotts Bluff County Sheriff's Department.
+The individuals and agencies involved in the collection of data include the Vice President of Student Services, the Dean of Students, the Assistant Dean of Students, Director of Institutional Effectiveness, the Office of Human Resources, Campus Security, the Alliance Police Department, the Scottsbluff Police Department, the Sidney Police Department, the Box Butte County Sheriff's Department, the Cheyenne County Sheriff's Department, the Kimball County Sheriff Department, the Chadron Police Department, the Gordon Police Department, and the Scotts Bluff County Sheriff's Department.

 In addition, WNCC, through a cooperative process with the agencies obtain relevant crime statistics from their databases, which provides appropriate crime codes, and the nature, dates, times, and the locations of crimes committed within their jurisdiction.
 WNCC's Institutional Effectiveness Director requests data from the agencies involved in collecting criminal statistics so that the annual report may be updated and disseminated to the campus community, the general public, and the U.S. Secretary of Education.
-With the exception of certain alcohol-abuse violations that may be referred for handling by residence hall staff and the Assistant Dean of Students, campus agencies required to collect crime statistics report all crimes to the Dean of Students or Vice President of Student Services.
+With the exception of certain alcohol-abuse violations that may be referred for handling by the Office of Residence Life and the Assistant Dean of Students, campus agencies required to collect crime statistics report all crimes to the Dean of Students or Vice President of Student Services.